The-Algorist/Beatlytica/terraform/terraform.md

 ***Note that this will delete all resources created during the `terraform apply` step.***

 **Note:** *the infrastructure may have been provisioned with more computing resources than necessary.
 To test this, you can try reducing the instance sizes and observe the performance.*

+**Tip:** ***Other errors might be caused by lack of enough permissions especially when setting up infrastructure with terraform, follow the process as above to add the permissions causing the errors.***